untitled

 7) When searching for a distributor find out what labels they represent, and talk to some of those labels to find out how well the distributor did getting records into retailers.

 8) Investigate the distributor’s financial status.
-Many label have closed down in recent years, and you cannot afford to get attached to a distributor that may not be able to pay its invoices.
+Thousands of Indie labels have closed down in recent years, and you cannot afford to get attached to a distributor that may not be able to pay its invoices.

 9) Find out if the distributor has a sales staff and how large it is.
 Then get to know the sales reps.

-10) What commitment will the distributor make to help get your records into stores.
+10) What commitment will the distributor make to help you get your records into stores.

-11) Is the distributor truly a national distributor, or only a regional distributor with ambitions to be an national distributor.
-Many large chain stores will only work with national distributors.
+11) Is the distributor truly a national distributor?
+Most large 'big box' stores only work with national distributors.

 12) Expect the distributor to request that you remove any product you have on consignment in stores so that they can be the one to service retailers.